Needlman, Herb 1952 TROMBONE Hrnprof@aol.com

 ?

 Member of the first orchestra, conducted by Samuel Adler.
-Now teaching school in Nevada.
+Later taught school in Nevada.

 Powers, George '53 - '54 TROMBONE